koudaiii-archives/docker_mysql_ubuntu/README.md

        Welcome to the MySQL monitor.
 Commands end with ; or \g.

 Open `http://<host>` to see the welcome page.

-####Option

- - `MYSQL_ROOT_PASSWORD`: The password for the root user, set every time the server starts.
-Defaults to a blank password, which is handy for development, but you should set this to something in production.
- - `MYSQL_DATABASE`: A database to automatically create if it doesn't exist.
-If not provided, does not create a database.
- - `MYSQL_USER`: A user to create that has access to the database specified by `MYSQL_DATABASE`.
- - `MYSQL_PASSWORD`: The password for `MYSQL_USER`.
-Defaults to a blank password.
- - `MYSQLD_ARGS`: extra parameters to pass to the mysqld process

 #### Attach Volume